this kernel requires an x86-64 cpu, but only detected an i686 CPU.

 - Enable Intel Virtualization Technology (also known as Intel VT) or AMD-V depending on the brand of the processor

-2) on other case your host operating system is 32-bit while the system you are trying to run is 64-bit
+Case tow on another case your host operating system is 32-bit while the system you are trying to run is 64-bit

 to fix that try to run a 32bit system just like your host system is 32-bit